 Our world is busier and noisier than our ancestors could ever have imagined.
 We’re confronted with supercharged digital imagery from the moment we wake up until the moment we go to sleep.
 Though we may not be conscious of it, the effort of keeping these competing demands in check is mentally fatiguing and affects our stress levels as well as our ability to concentrate.

-But research suggests that the natural environment can help relieve this mental fatigue, making us more able to focus.
+But according to a wide body of research, the natural environment can help relieve this mental fatigue, making us calmer and more focused.

 Under Restore you’ll also find plants that are affected by circadian rhythms, particularly those that produce more oxygen at night.
 The plants make good bedroom buddies as they promote better sleep regularity, and have a calming effect on us.